Taucher2003/Flipper4J/README.md

 each actor and can lead to poor user experience if a feature is not constantly available or not available.

 When no actor is used, the gate still evaluates tha random value and can evaluate to `true`.

+### Toggle Modification

+Administrative methods to change the state of toggles are exposed within the `FlipperAdmin`.
+An instance of the `FlipperAdmin` can be retrieved with the `admin()` method on the `Flipper` instance.